agh-glk/fcs/docs/source/manager/models.rst

       :param string path: request name, may be one of the following: '/put_links', '/kill', '/stop', '/alive', '/stats'
       :param string method: method of request, acceptable values are 'get' or 'post'
       :param dict data: dict with parameters (in JSON).
-Details of particular request's parameters are described in CrawlerWebInterface_ documentation
+Details of particular request's parameters are described in :ref:`CrawlerWebInterface` documentation

 .. py:class:: TaskServer